sfosc/sfosc/content/business-models/none.md

 ### When should it be used?

-In the early phase of projects when it's not clear that the idea/implementation is a viable option in the free software eco system.
+In the early phase of projects when it's not clear that the idea/implementation is a viable option in the free software ecosystem.
 Or when it's clear from the beginning, that the target audience is rather limited in size.

 Sometimes this model is also used as a way out of entrenched corporate